 If you're afraid of Teflon pans then use something else.
 I prefer non-stick pans because of easy cleanup.

-Sticky Dough: Do you find that your dough is really sticky?
 After making the dough, let it rest for a while in the fridge.
-I’ve made this recipe plenty of times and placing the dough in the fridge really helps!
+No more than an hour.
+I've made this recipe plenty of times and placing the dough in the fridge really helps!